Bob Thomas (Labour politician): Local politics

 On 12 May 1943, Thomas was elected as acting secretary of the Labour Party on Manchester City Council.
 Later that year, he was nominated by the Labour Party to fill a vacancy on the council created by the death of Councillor Charles Beamand and became a councillor for St. George's ward on 5 January 1944.
-He was successfully elected in that ward in 1945.
+He was successfully elected in that ward in the 1945 local elections.

-In 1947, Thomas became the chairman of the council's Markets Committee and he would go on to fill several committee chairmanships.
+In 1947, Thomas became the chairman of the council's Markets Committee, and he would go on to serve as chairman of several other committees.
 When Tom Nally, leader of the controlling Labour group, died in December 1956, Thomas became his successor as both group leader and city alderman.

-As leader of the controlling group, Thomas oversaw the introduction of comprehensive schools in Manchester and the introduction of air-control zones to combat air pollution in the city.
-Through much of this period, the corporation's rates increased leading to public backlash and the formation of a Ratepayers' Party which won more than 7,000 votes in the 1960 local elections.

-In 1962-63 Municipal year, Thomas served as Lord Mayor of Manchester and resigned the leadership of the Labour group, he was succeeded by Alderman Maurice Pariser.
+As the de facto leader of the council, Thomas oversaw the continuation of inner-city slum clearance, the introduction of comprehensive education in Manchester and the introduction of air-control zones to combat air pollution in the city.
+The end of Thomas' first period as leader was marked by a backlash over rising local rates and the formation of the Manchester Ratepayers' Party which won more than 7,000 votes in the 1960 local elections.
+In 1962-63 Municipal year, Thomas served as Lord Mayor of Manchester and resigned the leadership of the Labour group, Alderman Maurice Pariser succeeded him.
 Three years later, Alderman Pariser resigned the Labour group leadership on health grounds and Thomas was once again elected group leader.

 On 14 February 1967, Thomas was knighted as part of the 1967 New Year Honours for services to Local Government in Manchester.
 Months later, Labour lost control of Manchester City Council to the Conservatives for the first time in fourteen years.
 Manchester Labour continued to lose seats on the council in a period when the Labour government of Harold Wilson had become deeply unpopular, in 1968 Labour won just eight seats out of forty-one.
 Thomas led Labour back to power in Manchester in the 1971 local elections when all of the seats on the city council were up for election.
 The election resulted in the city Labour Party winning its greatest number of seats to that point.

 The Local Government Act 1972 abolished the Manchester Corporation and replaced it with a new authority covering an almost identical area.
 The Act also created the county of Greater Manchester which would take over many powers previously enjoyed by the corporation.
 Thomas was elected to the Greater Manchester County Council in 1973 in Manchester No.8 ward (which included his former ward of St. George's) and became leader of the new region.

 Thomas retired from politics before the next set of elections to the county and Greater Manchester was gained by the Conservatives.
-The Guardian posited that Labour's defeat was brought about by the failure to materialise motorway expansion and the cancellation of the Picc-Vic tunnel, both projects championed by Thomas.
+The Guardian speculated that Labour's defeat was brought about by the failure to materialise motorway expansion and the cancellation of the Picc-Vic tunnel, both projects championed by Thomas.